kevinlondon/mezzanine/docs/deployment.rst

 .. include:: fabfile.rst

-Multiplie Sites and Multi-Tenancy
+Multiple Sites and Multi-Tenancy
 =================================

-Mezzanine makes use of of Django's ``sites`` app to support multiple sites in a single project.
+Mezzanine makes use of Django's ``sites`` app to support multiple sites in a single project.
 This functionality is always "turned on" in
 Mezzanine: a single ``Site`` record always exists, and is referenced when retrieving site related data, which most content in Mezzanine falls under.

-Where Mezzanine diverges from Django is how the ``Site`` record is retrieved.
-Typically a running instance of a Django project is bound to a single site defined by the ``SITE_ID`` setting, so while a project may contain support for multiple sites, a separate running instance of the project is required per site.
+Mezzanine differs from Django in how it retrieves the ``Site`` record.
+In Django, a site is defined by its ``SITE_ID`` setting, so each site requires a separate running instance of the project.

 Mezzanine uses a pipeline of checks to determine which site to reference when accessing content.
 The most import of these is one where